aalejandromr/reservations-api/README.md

 ## Agents and agent codes

 In order to add some sort of authentication I decided to incorporate the idea of `agent_code` in the Agent model.
 This serves as an authentication layer and will only process requests of valid agents and their agent codes.
 You can pass this as a query parameteres.
-Ex: `http::localhost:3000/api/v1/reservations?agent_code=38292`
+Ex: `http::localhost:3000/api/v1/reservations?agent_code=28392`

+In the seeder there are 2 agents created.
+You can find an already existing valid agent code in seeds.rb:4

 ## Business hours